SamPuttman/github_practice/ruby.md

 ##Ruby
 #Test
--Testing to see if github is working!
+Testing to see if github is working!

-    -It is working!
+It is working!